arashnm80/arashnm80.github.io/handbook/shame.md

 Am I ashamed becuase I'm not who I want to be or because I'm not what society says I have to be?

-Shame is a tool to control children.
+Shame is a tool to control.